 This happened when Google bought YouTube, seamlessly integrating the video platform into their own search product.
 Now, when you google a topic, you will often notice that videos appear on your search result page.

 On a smaller scale, it might happen when a coffee chain decides to buy a bakery business so that they can add a line of pastries and tarts to their menu.
-An acquisition or merger does not have to happen on a big scale.
+An acquisition or merger can be an appropriate approach for businesses of all sizes, including startups.

 The best thing about an acquisition is that if you get “strategic alignment” right, you stand to sell the company for more than it may actually be worth.
 And, if there are multiple companies interested in your product, you may be able to raise the price further or begin a bidding war!

-Reasons an outside company might seek to acquire or merge with another company range from allowing them to break into a new market, to giving them a competitive edge, and removing you as a competitor from the current market.
+Reasons an outside company might seek to acquire or merge with another company range from allowing them to break into a new market, to giving them a competitive edge, or a strong built-in customer base.
+Or they might be interested in eliminating you as a competitor from the current market.

 If you know that being acquired is your exit strategy right from the start, this gives you room to make yourself appear attractive to the companies who may be interested in purchasing you.
 That said, remember that those particular companies may decide not to purchase you or may never have been interested in doing so.
 If you do go down the road of creating a very niche product only one specific company will be interested in, you also stand to lose big time if they don’t take the bait.

-This exit strategy is not suited to most small businesses, primarily because it means convincing both investors and Wall Street analysts that stock in your business will be worth something to the general public.
+This exit strategy is right for a small number of startups and larger corporations, but is not suited to most small businesses, primarily because it means convincing both investors and Wall Street analysts that stock in your business will be worth something to the general public.